 The Course shall be called Bachelor of Social Work leading to B.S.W Degree.

 LENGTH OF THE COURSE

-The course of study for B.S.W Degree shall be over a period of three academic years- comprising of six semesters - two semesters in each academic year.
-An additional fourth year is added making it eight semesters for an Honors Program in Social Work through the National Education Policy, 2020.
+The course of study for B.S.W Degree shall be over a period of three academic years-comprising of six semesters - two semesters in each academic year.

 ELIGIBILITY FOR ADMISSION